fametrano/fametrano.github.io/_pages/bbt202504-math.md

 ---
 layout: page
-title: Bitcoin and Blockchain Technology Course - Spring 2020
+title: Bitcoin & Crypto-Assets, April-June 2025
-description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
+description: Bitcoin & Crypto-Assets, including slides, code, videos, etc.
-permalink: /bbt202003-math/
+permalink: /bbt202504-math/
 ---

-## Bitcoin and Blockchain Technology, Spring 2020
+## Bitcoin & Crypto-Assets, April-June 2025

 Department of Mathematics, University of Milan

-__The course is confirmed: because of COVID-19 it will be streaming only.__

-If you have an e-mail _@studenti.unimi.it_ please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
+If you have an e-mail _@studenti.unimi.it_ please join the 202504-math channel in the Slack
+[BBT workspace](https://join.slack.com/t/bbt-training/signup)
+using your first and last name (no nicknames) and a profile picture.